ratanahaerlavynah/dreamy/_poems/62-the-exception-that-could-not-be-filed.md

 ---
 layout: poem
-title: "The Exception That Could Not Be Filed"
+title: The Exception That Could Not Be Filed
 order: 62
+description: >-
+  <pre> She was the glimmer caught between a breath and a system crash,  an echo
+  too soft to be coded yet too infinite to ignore.
+All measures failed her.
+No category held her shape.
+No origin explain…
+tags: []
+image: /assets/img/62-the-exception-that-could-not-be-filed.png
+permalink: /poems/62-the-exception-that-could-not-be-filed/
 ---

 <pre>